 Best Dirt Bike Tires

 In general, you should select soft rubber compound tires for enduro and trail riding.
 The soft tires will grip better to the typically harder surface and thus work best with rocks, roots, and obstacles.
+The dirt bike tires for trail riding usually are not the cheapest either as the superior rubber compounds and layers used are costly.

 An ideal all-around dirt bike tire for trail riding comes with a medium sidewall, a soft rubber compound, and excellent wear and tear characteristics.

 Over time, you will get better at choosing the correct tire setup that works best for you.
 You will be surprised how big a difference there is in how different dirt bike tires perform in different conditions.
 Read reviews and test them out—that’s the only way you will find your favorite tires for different riding spots.
+The best trail tire for dirt bike may surprise you after testing few options out.

 Keep in mind that you don’t necessarily need to pick the same brand or model tires for both the front and rear tire.
 Many riders choose to run different brands for front and rear tires and mix them based on trail conditions.